Ne-oL/geoz/README.md

 |    33    	|    -104   	|    2   	|
 |    35    	|    -102   	|    3   	|

-Please make sure to write (LATITDE, LONGITUDE) in CAPITAL LETTER, otherwise the algorithm will fail.
+Please make sure to write (LATITUDE, LONGITUDE) in CAPITAL LETTER, otherwise the algorithm will fail.

 ### Code Example